 The program committee invites submissions that include but are not limited to the following topics:

-The proceedings of the conference will be published on the Lecture Notes on Computer Science series.
+The proceedings of the conference are published on the Lecture Notes on Computer Science series. as LNCS 10335.

 Submission Schedule (for both long and short papers):